sapphirepp/sapphirepp/doc/pages/examples/parallel-shock.md

 end
 ```

+@note Note that section and parameter names are case-sensitive and can contain
+  spaces.

 Users can also define their own parameters to describe the physical setup.
 An
 example of this can be found in the [implementation](#parameter-parallel-shock)
 section.